skawo/GodMode9-with-Cartridge-Fixer/README.md

 The time it takes to restore a cartridge depends on how corrupted it is.
 As long as the "Current hash" value is changing, the program is doing its thing.
 If "Current hash" stops updating, the refresh function has stopped working and that block will be skipped after 20 tries without change.
 You can try to use the SELECT mode to see if it helps that block recover.
 There is a possibility that a block will never fix itself despite 'current hash' continuing to update - after 500 retries, an option to skip fixing the current chunk (by pressing Y) is provided.
 That being said, it can take much more than 500 retries to fix a chunk, so only skip the chunk if you're sure it's stuck.

+You might have to run this process a few times for the changes to really stick.

 <b>Credits:</b><br>
 Skawo - Programming<br>
 RoadrunnerWMC - Help<br>